monkeytypegame/monkeytype/README.md

 # about
-Monkey-type is a minimalistic typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.
+Monkey-type is a minimalistic, customisable typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.

 # features
 - minimalistic design with no ads